Hello and welcome to another fun step-by-step drawing tutorial! You’ve found our tutorial on How to Draw an Owl!

 Give your little buddy a name, and share your artwork with your friends and family.

-If you enjoyed this animal-themed tutorial, check out the “animal” tab on this site for additional ones.
+If you enjoyed this animal-themed tutorial, check out the “animal” tab on this site to learn how to draw a fox, bat, and more!
 Comment what you thought about this tutorial or any suggestions you have for additional ones, and make sure to check back here for more!